YgorPerez/YgorPerez/README.md

 - 👯 Looking forward to contributing to open source
 - 👨‍🎓 I finished the vocational computer school here in Brazil
 - 📫 Where to find me: [Linkedin](https://www.linkedin.com/in/ygor-perez-de-oliveira/), [perezygor@gmail.com](mailto:perezygor@gmail.com?subject=GitHub%20Profile&body=Hey%20Ygor%2C%20I%20saw%20your%20profile%20on%20GitHub%20and%20wanted%20to%20talk%20about...), [+55 (11) 94609-7335](https://wa.me/5511946097335?text=Hi%20Ygor!%20I%20saw%20your%20resume%20and%20would%20like%20to%20talk%20about...)
-- 🎯 2023 Goal: Learn to how wotk effectively in a team and the T3 stack
+- 🎯 2023 Goal: Learn to how grow more from talking to teamates while working remotely and learn the T3 stack
 - 🤔 Need help with my Ux and Ui
 - 💬 Ask me about JavaScript
 - 📄 Know about my experiences: [resume](https://ygor-perez-resume.super.site)
-- ⚡ fun fact: passed more than a year since I started developing, I'm 17, and I on the 3° year of IT high school
+- ⚡ fun fact: I started coding in python on my phone when I was 14y

 ---